DarkJoker360/DarkJoker360.github.io/_posts/2020-12-14-Official-LineageOS-18.1-for-Redmi-Note-8-8T.md

 ---
 layout: post
-title: "LineageOS 18.1 for Redmi Note 8/8T (ginkgo)"
+title: "Official LineageOS 18.1 for Redmi Note 8/8T (ginkgo)"
 comments: false
-description: "Unofficial LineageOS 18.1 for Redmi Note 8/8T (ginkgo)"
+description: "Official LineageOS 18.1 for Redmi Note 8/8T (ginkgo)"
-keywords: "Unofficial lineage ginkgo"
+keywords: "official lineage ginkgo"
 ---

 LineageOS is a free, community built, aftermarket firmware distribution of Android 11, which is designed to increase performance and reliability over stock Android for your device.